 6th SECTION: Summarizing your domain skills and competencies

-Although not required, most recruiters agree that including a skills section on your CV can be powerful because it can help employers QUICKLY ascertain your domain skills and competencies which can give you a leg up over other applicants.
+Although not required, most recruiters agree that including a skills section on your CV can be powerful because it can help employers QUICKLY ascertain your domain skills and competencies, which can give you a leg up over other applicants.

 17- Skills & Competencies: (Compétances)

-If you have a lot of different skills, I suggest organizing them into domain groups or categories which will make it easier for employers to skim your skills.
+If you have a lot of different skills, I suggest organizing them into domain groups or categories, which will make it easier for employers to skim your skills.

-For example “Sales”, “Marketing,” “Writing,”.
+For example, “Sales,” “Marketing,” “Writing.”
 Under each domain heading, you would then list the skills associated with it.

 7th SECTION: Languages

-Your applying for a job in France and you’re not French.
-Of course you should state your French language level.
+Your applying for a job in France, and you’re not French.
+Of course, you should state your French language level.

 18- Languages: (Langues)

-Be sure to also indicate your native language and any other languages you speak along with the level at which you speak.
+Be sure also to indicate your native language and any other languages you speak along with the level at which you speak.

 When you describe the level at which you speak -try to be as specific as possible and never EXAGGERATE your language skills because it’s just too easy to verify.

-You can use the CEFR system or self evaluate your language skills.
+You can use the CEFR system or self-evaluate your language skills.

 a- Use CEFR system (CECRL)

-If you have taken a French test like the DELF, DILF, DALF, TCF or the TEF, than you know that student language level results are divided into six levels: A1, A2, B1, B2, C1, C2.
+If you have taken a French test like the DELF, DILF, DALF, TCF or the TEF, you know that student language level results are divided into six levels: A1, A2, B1, B2, C1, C2.
 This system is called CEFR (Common European Framework of Reference).